Last Updated on

 In this article, we are going to show you the proper techniques on how to fit door architraves.
 All you need is some spare time and a quick stop at your local hardware store for the right tools and materials.
 Follow the steps outlined below, and you’ll be on your way to fitting door architraves like a professional.

-If you’re taking off old architraves, insert a sharp chisel into the molded edge of the architrave and slowly pry away the old one.
+If you’re taking off old architraves, insert a sharp chisel into the moulded edge of the architrave and slowly pry away the old one.
 Carefully remove any old glue or wood from the work area.

 The architrave must be set 6 mm back from the frame of the door.
 You’ll want to set your combination square to 6 mm and then mark out 6 mm around the door frame and above the door frame.